Ruzzy-tech/LITA---Project/README.md

 - README.md: Overview of the project.

-## Getting Started
-To explore the analysis, you can download the Power BI dashboard (dashboard.pbix) or view the report in the reports/ folder.

 ## Dependencies
 - Excel and SQL database tool (for analysis)
 - Power BI (for dashboard)